An isomorphism theorem for infinite reduced free products: Abstract

 \section{Abstract}

-Let $C$ be a separable unital C*-algebra, not isomorphic to the complex numbers, equipped with a faithful tracial state.
+Let $(C_n)_{n \in {\mathbb{N}}}$ be a sequence of separable unital C*-algebras, equipped with faithful tracial states and satisfying a mild condition.
 Let $A$ be a unital direct limit of one dimensional NCCW complexes, also equipped with a faithful tracial state.
 Suppose there is a unital trace preserving embedding of $A$ in the Jiang-Su algebra which is an isomorphism on K-theory.
 (For example, $A$ could be $C ([0, 1])$ with Lebesgue measure, or the Jiang-Su algebra itself.)
-Let $D$ be the infinite reduced free product $C^{\fr \infty}$ of copies of~$C$.
-Then the reduced free product $A \fr D$ is isomorphic to~$D$.
+Let $D$ be the infinite reduced free product of the algebras $C_n$, amalgamated over~${\mathbb{C}}$.
+Then the reduced free product $A \fr D$, amalgamated over~${\mathbb{C}}$, is isomorphic to~$D$.

-If $D$ has real rank zero and $C$ is exact, then in place of $A$ we can use $C (X)$ for any contractible compact metric space $X$ and any faithful tracial state on $C (X)$.
+If $D$ is exact and the factors satisfy a blockwise real rank zero condition, then in place of $A$ we can use $C (X)$ for any contractible compact metric space $X$ and any faithful tracial state on $C (X)$.

 An example consequence is that the reduced free product $C ([0, 1])^{\fr \infty}$, with Lebesgue measure, is isomorphic to $\Zh^{\fr \infty}$.